codahale/veil/docs/design.md

 > If the discrete-logarithm problem is hard relative to `G`, then the Schnorr identification scheme is secure.

-Per Sec 5.10 of [[BDPV11+1]](#bdpv111), Cyclist is a suitable random oracle if the underlying permutation is indistinguishable from a random permutation.
-Thus, `veil.schnorr` is UF-CMA if the discrete-logarithm problem is hard relative to jq255e and Keccak-_p_ is indistinguishable from a random permutation.
+Thus, `veil.schnorr` is UF-CMA if the discrete-logarithm problem is hard relative to jq255e and BLAKE3 is indistinguishable from a random oracle.

 ### sUF-CMA Security